The mission of the Native Children’s

 disseminate knowledge about Native child and adolescent development.

-Society for Research in Child Development (SRCD).
-With support from SRCD, we
+funding from the Society for Research in Child Development (SRCD).
+With support

-National Institute on Drug Abuse awarded five additional years of
+the National Institute on Drug Abuse (NIDA) awarded five additional years of

 funding to support annual conferences from 2010 to 2014, with a specific focus

-on understanding Native children’s development within the context of substance use
+on understanding Native children’s development within the context of substance

-Collectively, NCRE members work addresses the following priorities:
+NCRE members’ work aims to address the following priorities: